seanhess/tpm/README.md

 TPM: Typescript Package Manager
 ===============================

 **Note:** This is only a proposal.
 I am seeking feedback before building it.
+Also see "An Alternative" below.

 TPM makes using dependencies on a Typescript project as easy as `tpm install somepackage`.
 It reduces the following to one step: